Zenith-Team/Tsuru/README.md

 * terrain.h (unfinished)
 * taskmgr.h
 ## Custom Sprites:
-All custom sprites which were not written by me have credits in customsprites.yaml
+All custom sprites which were not written by me have credits in customsprites.yaml.
+Also listed there are the sprite/profile IDs of each custom sprite.
 * Actor Spawner
 * Angry Sun (unfinished)
 * Bomb Bro (unfinished)